SILDTeam/LEFA-GE/README.md

 unzip open-watcom-c-linux-1.9 -d WATCOM
 ```
 and will extract the files to the directory called ``WATCOM``

-then you will move this directory to
+after this process it is necessary to move this directory to

 `` /usr/bin ``

-getting like this ` /usr/bin/WATCOM `
+with administrator permissions, move the ``WATCOM`` directory to getting like this ` /usr/bin/WATCOM `

 ### step 2